-US gov't: Arrested Seattle 'dreamer' admitted gang ties
+Despite gov't claims, 'Dreamer' lawyers say gang ties false

 The Department of Homeland Security said in a statement Ramirez was being held at a detention center in Tacoma pending deportation proceedings.
 The statement said participants can have their status revoked if they're found to pose a threat to national security or public safety.

-About 1,500 immigrants granted DACA status since 2012 have had it revoked have had it revoked because of criminal convictions or gang affiliations.
+About 1,500 immigrants granted DACA status since 2012 have had it revoked because of criminal convictions or gang affiliations.

 Trump told a news conference Thursday that he intended to "deal with DACA with heart."